Ultimate 2021 Guide: SMS Marketing Made Simple

-Since click-through rates on SMS messages are higher than emails, you’ll see increased coupon redemptions and engagement, as well as hopefully a loyal fan base (your best marketing asset).
+Since click-through rates on SMS marketing messages are higher than emails, you’ll see increased coupon redemptions and engagement, as well as hopefully a loyal fan base (your best marketing asset).

-Use SMS at your appointment-based business to confirm booked appointments, send reminders, and ask for survey feedback on services.
+Use SMS marketing at your appointment-based business to confirm booked appointments, send reminders, and ask for survey feedback on services.
 These include everything from spas and salons to medical offices.

 We don’t have to tell you that time is money for you to understand how huge that is!